Elering/estfeed-datahub-docs/eng/12-metering-data.md

 #### Changes for web interface user

 Metering data can still be submitted via Excel, but the Excel structure will change.
-The new Excel template will be available for download from the web interface starting from 01.08.2026.
+The new Excel template will be available for download from the web interface starting from 20.07.2026.

 #### Changes for API user

 > [!WARNING]
->  Starting from 01.08.2026 grid operators can't use `POST /api/v1/meter-data` message to add metering data.
-Specific transition time will be communicated later.
+>  Starting from 20.07.2026 11:00 grid operators can't use `POST /api/v1/meter-data` message to add metering data.
 Other roles, for example line operator or aggregator can continue to send metering data via V1 API for 6 months after the go live of this functionality.

 > [!WARNING]
 > The import and template API solutions will also be updated, but these APIs are intended for the web interface and therefore are not described in detail in this documentation.